 Multiple genera

-The biosphere harbours dozens of orchid species, many documented only here.
-Epiphytic orchids cling to the branches of montane forest trees in the higher elevation zones.
+The biosphere harbours dozens of orchid species, several documented only here.
+Epiphytic orchids cling to the branches of montane forest trees at higher elevations.

 Agasthyamala Balsam